shuruipan6-ux/El-Nino-and-Palm-Oil-Price/README.md

 The next steps are to verify the historical datasets, select a reliable palm oil futures price series, define the climate and supply indicators, and test the method on previous El Niño episodes.

 No forecasting results have been produced yet.

-## Project background

-The initial idea was inspired by an internship research note on the economic and market effects of El Niño.

-This project develops an independent research question using public datasets, independently defined indicators, original code and historical validation.

 ## Initial data sources